 The Samsung S95B OLED is a unique TV in Samsung's lineup.
 It's different from Samsung's QLED lineup, including the high-end Samsung QN95B, in that this TV uses a new QD-OLED panel.
 Along with the Sony A95K OLED, this new TV technology uses blue OLED panels with quantum dot color filters and is advertised to deliver much brighter colors than traditional white OLED displays, like the LG G2 OLED.
 Like other Samsung TVs, it uses Samsung's proprietary Tizen OS smart interface, which offers a large selection of apps and games.
 Samsung's main focus this year is on extra features, including support for Google Duo, which supports video calls with up to 32 people directly on your TV by connecting a supported webcam.
 There's also a large focus on gaming features, and it supports HDMI 2.1 bandwidth on all four ports and is FreeSync Premium certified.
+It's been replaced in 2023 by the Samsung S95C OLED, which offers similar picture quality but an updated design and an external Slim One Connect input box.

 The Samsung S95B is a fantastic TV overall.
 Its self-emissive panel technology is superb for watching movies or gaming in a dark room.
 HDR content looks superb thanks to its high peak brightness and exceptional color gamut.
 It also has an exceptional viewing angle, so you can enjoy an accurate image from any angle, making it amazing for watching sports or TV shows.
 Sadly, it uses an extremely uncommon pixel layout that results in noticeable color fringing and blurry text, so it's not well-suited for productivity use as a PC monitor.
 It's also best suited for completely dark rooms, as it has raised blacks in a room with any ambient lighting, and the screen has a pink tint to it.